rossrco/real_estate_sim/README.md

 The distribution of the results of all scenarios is expected to provide a indication for the capital allocation.

 # Solution
+We will build a simulation engine that allows us to input a list of scenarios.
+Each scenario can consist of:
+* Different real estate asset;
+* Different mortgage on the real estate;
+* Different percentages of growth of real estate prices and of stock market prices;
+* Different levels of investment in the real estate asset or in stocks (in the case of the real estate asset, this would translate to overpayment of the mortgage);

+We will then run a grid search over all scenarios and analyze the results.